 After the clean-up, the area was still dangerous, as old mining shafts and tunnels still run beneath, and, in 2006, a mine collapse caused two historic buildings in Galena to cave way.
-Stabilization of buildings is an on-going effort today.
+The stabilization of buildings is an ongoing effort today.

-Galena is called home to about 3,000 people today and provides peeks at a number of historic buildings, including vintage examples of the Mother Road and architecture from the booming cattle and mining days of this historic city.
+Galena is called home to about 3,000 people today and provides peeks at several historic buildings, including vintage examples of the Mother Road and architecture from this historic city’s booming cattle and mining days.

 A must stop along Route 66 is Cars on the Route (originally called 4 Women on the Route), housed in an old KanOtex Service Station.
 Right beside the station is “Tow Tater,” a 1951 International boom truck that was the inspiration for “Tow Mater” in the movie Cars, plus vehicles that resemble Doc the Hornet Hudson, Red (the fire truck), and a Buick as the Sheriff of Radiator Springs.